 I DO think eating lots of beans in pregnancy is a great idea, however, and I’m glad I gave it a shot, for several reasons.

 - Beans fill you up and provide a “slow burn” of sustained energy.
+They keep your blood sugar on an even keel.

 - Beans are super cheap eats and quite healthy.